iszczesniak/cpp/shared_ptr/index.md

 {% include_relative u2s_example.cc %}
 {% endhighlight %}

-## Parallel usage

-You can copy, move, and destroy `share_ptr` objects thread-safe, because the operations on the managing data structure are atomic.

-However, modification of the managed data should be synchronized in multithreaded programming, of course.

 ## Performance

 A `shared_ptr` object takes twice as much memory as a raw pointer,